mcagov/beacons/maintenance-page/README.md

     - `terraform workspace list` allows you to view existing workspaces

 ## Build and Deploy
-The following example shows how to build and deploy a Maintenance Page for staging.
+The following example shows how to build and deploy a Maintenance Page for staging and copy over the html.

 - terraform workspace staging
+- terraform init
 - terraform plan -var-file="staging.tfvars"
 - terraform apply -var-file="staging.tfvars"
 - aws s3 sync ./html/ s3://staging.406beacons.com --delete